 Dishwashable and totally non-toxic, borosilicate glass is the #1 nonreactive material that’s the safest to cook with.
 Personally I’m saving up for borosilicate cookware, but US made stainless steel is also safe to cook with (more on this below).
 Neither material will leach harmful toxins into your food.
 With a uniquely vintage look, Corning’s Vision cookware might just be your new BFF.

 Ideal for making eggs, toasting dukkah, sautéing meats, and even cooking entire curries.
 I use this pan all the time, and it’s easily transferred into the oven when needed.
 The 18/10 stainless steel will not react with food!
-Stainless steel can be a safe material to cook with: to avoid potential toxin exposure from mixed metals, opt for a US made stainless steel like All-Clad, or another manufacturer you can personally trust.
+Stainless steel can be a safe material to cook with: to avoid potential toxin exposure from mixed metals, opt for a US made stainless steel like All-Clad, or another manufacturer you can personally trust (avoid mixed metals which can leach into the food).
 It’s definitely on the pricey side, but for me, an All-Clad is worth every penny, and it will last lifetimes.
 8-inch, 10-inch, and 12-inch sizes are available.